callmesalmon/pearlOS/README.md

 though it becomes pretty clear on what you have to do if you just... rtfc (read the fucking code).

+## Clang

+There is an ongoing effort to switch the compiler of this project to Clang, as it is now preferred.
+It is not done yet.

 ## License

 Unless explicitly stated, every single *modified* file in this project is licensed